Students without a High School Diploma

 However, in some cases the needs of younger students who possess the maturity and seriousness of purpose to succeed in college can be met.
 All applicants under 18 years of age must be recommended to the program by their high school counselor and must have successfully completed grade 10.
 Any applicant under 18 years of age must be approved by the Director of Admissions.
 All applicants must meet minimum placement assessment scores.

-*Note: Subject to standard tuition and fees and is not eligible to receive financial aid.
-See Tuition and Fees section of the College Catalog.
+*Note: Subject to standard tuition and fees and is not eligible to receive Financial Aid.
+Financial aid may become available once the student is awarded and the college receives the high school equivalency.
+See Tuition and Fees Section of the College Catalog.

 Admission of Home-Schooled Students